ddev/ddev-addon-template/README.md

    * The fundamental line is the `project_files` directive, a list of files to be copied from this repo into the project `.ddev` directory.
    * You can optionally add files to the `global_files` directive as well, which will cause files to be placed in the global `~/.ddev` directory.
    * Make sure to have the `ddev_version_constraint` directive, to keep the add-on users up to date.
-   * Finally, `pre_install_commands` and `post_install_commands` are supported.
-These can use the host-side environment variables documented [in DDEV docs](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/#environment-variables-provided).
+   * Finally, `pre_install_actions` and `post_install_actions` are supported.
+These can use the host-side environment variables documented [in DDEV docs](https://docs.ddev.com/en/stable/users/extend/custom-commands/#environment-variables-provided).

 5. Update `tests/test.bats` to provide a reasonable test for your repository: